BinaryAnalysisPlatform/bap-tutorial/README.md

 ## Theoretical Background

-The purpose of our analysis is to verify that for all execution paths in a program a call to the function `f` is not followed by a call to the function `g`, where `f` and `g` are specified by a user.
+The purpose of our analysis is to verify that for all execution paths in a program, a call to the function `f` is not followed by a call to the function `g`, where `f` and `g` are specified by a user.
 We can express this property concisely using Linear Temporal Logic: